 There are traditional ways to measure brand awareness, such as share of voice (SOV), which measures how well an advertiser competes against their competitors for mentions in print, broadcast and other media.

-Even more granular information is available.
-For example, an advertiser can learn where customers clicked from to get to their site, the type of advertising channel, or network that reached the users, what date and time the users received that ad versus what date and time they acted.
+- User Journey.
+An advertiser can learn where customers clicked from to get to their site, the type of advertising channel or network that reached the users, what date and time the users received that ad versus what date and time they acted.

 In the programmatic world, advertisers receive and combine measures from website, video and Connected TV activity.
 There are metrics available to assess how many new users have responded to a campaign.
 They’re able to track factors that aren’t possible without technology’s help.

 Advertiser’s goals should be to use this rich information to optimize them.
 Brand awareness tactics even enable advertisers to retarget customers who’ve shown interest in their ad campaigns on one channel, and present them with reminders and coupons on another channel.

 A successful ad campaign has to take into consideration not only product awareness but also the importance of brand awareness.

 The Red Bull’s “gives you wings” campaign stands out as a host of energy drinks.
 One would think these big players, such as Coca-Cola and Sony would be confident of their well-earned position in the market, but they still run high-level brand awareness campaigns.
 Their campaigns don’t promote products as much as ensure that the advertising gets to the top and stays on top in brand recognition and recall.

 There even are organizations with hashtags such as #ShareACoke or Volkswagen’s #Vwvan.
 Some non-competing brands, such as Sherwin-Williams and Pottery Barn, have entered into complementary partnerships where one’s products are highlighted on the other’s site.

 Programmatic advertising and related tools provide more opportunity than ever.
 With Connected TV advertising and other types of streaming digital viewing, there’s a chance to get to know the target audience, understand how they interact with specific advertisements and refine them based on the learnings.